 These commissions/fees aren’t directly charged to the investor, but rather deducted from the amount of interest the platform receives from the bank.
 For example:

 - Let’s say you deposit money into Sharesies Save.
-In this case Sharesies would earn the Official Cash Rate (OCR) of 5.25% from the bank, and take a commission of up to 0.90%.
-That leaves you with the remaining 4.35%.
+Assuming Sharesies earns the Official Cash Rate (OCR) of 5.25% from the bank, and takes a commission of 0.90%, you’d be left with the remaining 4.35%.
+This commission can fluctuate from time to time, though is capped at 0.90%.

 - Let’s say you open a term deposit paying 5.90% interest with InvestNow.
 In this case the bank would pay InvestNow 6.00% in interest.
 0.10% of interest goes to InvestNow, while you’d earn the 5.90% in interest as advertised.